 Gstaad: "Last paradise in a crazy world"

-The holiday region of Gstaad enjoys a high level of prestige and international renown.
+The Destination Gstaad enjoys a high level of prestige and international renown.
 In spite of this, it has remained truly Alpine, with its chic charm, British understatement and authentic traditions.
 Or as acting legend Julie Andrews once said: "Gstaad is the last paradise in a crazy world".